python/cpython/Doc/library/marshal.rst

 .. data:: version

    Indicates the format that the module uses.
-Version 0 is the historical format, version 1 (added in Python 2.4) shares interned strings and version 2 (added in Python 2.5) uses a binary format for floating point numbers.
+Version 0 is the historical format, version 1 shares interned strings and version 2 uses a binary format for floating point numbers.
 The current version is 2.

 .. rubric:: Footnotes